roddersnz21/project-1/README.md

   - The website is designed to be easy to read on a laptop

   ## **Colors and Font**
-- Webpage will use colors below:
+- Website uses colors below:
     - #fff
     - #000
     - #444